Sage/eventq/README.md

 ## Usage

 ### Queue adapters
 There are two adapters built into EventQ.
-One support AWS SNS/SQS and the other supports RabbitMq In order to use the appropriate adapter you simply need to require the necessary file.
+One supports AWS SNS/SQS and the other supports RabbitMq In order to use the appropriate adapter you simply need to require the necessary file.

 AWS